dahaupt/typo3-core-dotfiles/README.md

 # typo3-core-dotfiles
-Dotfiles for TYPO3 Core Contribution with Gitpod
+Dotfiles for TYPO3 Core contribution with Gitpod